intel/vscode-oneapi-environment-configurator/README.md

 ## Using setvars_config files for oneAPI Environment
 You can limit the initialization of the environment to a specific set of oneAPI components, and also initialize the environment for a specific version of the component.

+Due to changes in directory layout, 2024.0 version of Intel® oneAPI Toolkits include 2 environment setup scripts - setvars and oneapi-vars.
+Note that oneapi-vars script **doesn't work with config files**, so you can only use setvars script for this case.

 For this you need:
 1. Press `Ctrl+, ( or File -> Preferences -> Settings )` to open the Settings.
 2. On the left side of the Settings window, select `Extensions>Environment Configurator for Intel® oneAPI Toolkits`.